cbeyls/fosdem-companion-android/README.md

 To get more information and install the app, look at the [Google Play Store](https://play.google.com/store/apps/details?id=be.digitalia.fosdem) page.

-The name FOSSASIA and the gear logo are registered trademarks of FOSDEM VZW.
+The name FOSDEM and the gear logo are registered trademarks of FOSDEM VZW.
 Used with permission.

 ## How to build